Akash-kotagiri/To-do-list/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The thoughts passed will expire after 15seconds.

-open this link to view it in your browser
+open this link to view it in your browser : https://to-do-list-app7.netlify.app

 ## Available Scripts